sebastiancastroobando/Zero-Configuration-Multicasting/testers/A2/README.md

 Test files are located in ./lan-isolation/test_files/

 ### What is expected?
-- app# listens to ads from service# in each respective LAN
+- Within the a LAN, apps will receive heartbeats and notifications from services and services will receive discoveries from apps.
-- Within the LAN apps will receive heartbeats and notifications from services and services will receive discoveries from apps
+- No LAN-A heartbeats/notifications/discoveries will be in LAN-B and vice versa.
-- No LAN-A heartbeats/notifications/ads/discoveries will be in LAN-B and vice versa
+- Apps will listen to ads from services in their respective LANs.
+Hence, no ads from LAN-A will be received in LAN-B and vice versa.

 ## Part 2 : LAN Relay
 ### Test Setup